aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 The integration test setup determines the [API endpoint](./tests/integration/test_api_gatway.py#L60).

-The [integration test tear-down](./tests/integration/test_api_gatway.py#L120) removes any data injected for the tests and purges each queue in case they have messages inside them.
+The [integration test tear-down](./tests/integration/test_api_gatway.py#L121) removes any data injected for the tests and purges each queue in case they have messages inside them.
 It also deletes tests results from the DynamoDB table.

 To run the integration test, create the environment variable "AWS_SAM_STACK_NAME" with the name of the test stack, and execute the test.
-It is also important to assure that the AWS region is set properly in the enviroment (AWS_DEFAULT_REGION).
+It is also important to assure that the AWS region is set properly in the enviroment "AWS_DEFAULT_REGION".

 ```shell
 # Set the environment variables AWS_SAM_STACK_NAME and AWS_DEFAULT_REGION